joovnaz/Floomeen/README.md

         public SwitcherFloomeen ()
         {
-            Flow.AddSetting(State.Off)
+            Flow.AddStateSetting(State.On)
               .IsStartState();

             Flow.AddTransition("SwitchOnTransition")
                 .From(State.Off)
                 .On(Command.SwitchOn)
 					.GoTo(State.On);

             Flow.AddTransition("SwitchOffTransition")
                 .From(State.On)
                 .On(Command.SwitchOff)
 					.GoTo(State.Off);

         }
     }
 ```
-Notice that in Floomeen any machine (FSM) extends the `MeenBase` class, where core logic lives.
+Notice that in Floomeen any state machine extends `MeenBase` class, where core logic lives.
-Without exceptions our `SwitcherFloomeen` extends a `MeenBase` class.

 Notice also the `Flow` object referenced in class constructor, is used to create the machine workflow through fluent API.
 Using an advanced code editor (like Visual Studio) you can write rules with great code-completion support (strongly recommended).
-The `Floo` object smoothly allows to define settings and transitions.
+`Floow` objects smoothly allows to define settings and transitions.
 Later we will go thorough more complex transitions.

-You might find helpful to describe a rule by passing `AddTransition` argument,
+You might find helpful to put a description of rule intent passing a free string to `AddTransition` argument,
-such as `"SwitchOffTransition"` or `"Whatever this transition does!"`.
+such as `"SwitchOffTransition"` or `"Whatever this transition purpose is!"`.

-Our `SwitcherFloomeen` was born.
+Our `SwitcherFloomeen` is born.
 Now what?

-Before moving on we need to introduce Floomeen persistency mechanism, i.e. how states are peristed, or an entity to make machine states persistent over time.
+Before moving on, we need to introduce Floomeen persistence mechanisms, i.e. how Floomine state s peristed over time.

 ### Persisting State: POCO Classes and Floomeen Attributes

 To persist state, Floomeen can use any generic POCO (Plain Old CLR Object) class (see [POCO Classes](https://www.c-sharpcorner.com/UploadFile/5d065a/poco-classes-in-entity-framework/)).
-Any POCO classes can get the job done, provided can be enriched with few Floomeen attributes.
+Any POCO classes can get the job done, provided it can be enriched by few Floomeen attributes.
 Let's see how it works.

 ## The `CustomerOrderFloomeen`

-As second example, imagine a customers order management application using a `CustomerOrder` class, something like:
+As second example, imagine an existing customers order management application implementing a `CustomerOrder` class.
+Something like:

 ```
 public class CustomerOrder {